The Debt Snowball

 The downside of the debt snowball is that you pay more in interest overall.
 Your lowest balance card is not necessarily your lowest interest rate.

 While you focus on your lower balances, cards with higher interest rates are still accumulating higher interest charges.

 So, why do the debt snowball if costs more in the long run?
 It’s a psychological trick.
 By paying off lower debts, you get immediate satisfaction of paying down your debts making it more likely you stick to the program.

 If it takes forever to pay off your bills, you are more likely to fall back into a debt cycle of charging and paying minimum payments.

 The Debt Avalanche

-If you aren't lacking in motivation, consider the debt avalanche instead.
-Just like the debt snowball, you order your debts from the highest to the loand pay them off one-by-one.
+If you aren’t lacking in motivation, consider the debt avalanche instead.
+Just like the debt snowball, you order your debts from the highest interest rate to the lowest, paying them off one-by-one.

 So, which method is right for you?

 In most cases, the debt avalanche is the better option as you save money in high-interest rate fees.
-But if your highest rate interest creditor is also your biggest bill, it'll take a long time to pay off that first debt making it more likely you give up on the debt repayment plan.
+However, If your highest rate interest creditor is also your biggest bill, it’ll take a long time to pay off that first debt making it more likely you give up on the debt repayment plan.
 If you need motivation to keep going, choose the debt snowball method instead.